Mountain Park, Fulton County, Georgia: Geography

 According to the United States Census Bureau, the city has a total area of 0.5 sqmi, of which 0.1 sqmi, or 12.96%, is water.

 Mountain Park is bordered on three sides by Roswell, and on the west by an unincorporated area of Cherokee County; although the city extends into Cherokee County, the large majority of the city is located in Fulton County.

 Lake Garrett is within the city, and downstream to the northwest Lake Cherful straddles the county line.
 Both lakes are gradually being destroyed by siltation, caused by development upstream in Roswell.
 The city sued in 2005.
 The developers contested their liability and claim the lakes have likely out-lived their "life expectancy", and the situation is likely caused by the natural flow of silt and sediment in the basin.
 Due to numerous pre-trial motions, the case did not go to court until October 2010, when the jury ruled in favor of Mountain Park but only awarded $45,000 in damages.

 Demographics

-2020 census

 As of the 2020 United States census, there were 583 people, 273 households, and 171 families residing in the city.